Nongkhyllem Wildlife Sanctuary

-Nongkhyllem Wildlife Sanctuary is a IUCN Category IV protected areas located in Meghalaya, India.
+Nongkhyllem Wildlife Sanctuary is an IUCN Category IV protected area located in Meghalaya, India.
 It covers 29 square kilometers in Ri-Bhoi district.
 It was designated a wildlife sanctuary in 1981.

 History

-As of 2025, Meghalaya has a protected area network of around 1133 sq. km, which is over 5% of the total geographical area of the state.
+As of 2025, Meghalaya has a protected area network of around 1133 km^{2}, which is over 5% of the total geographical area of the state.
 These include two national parks, four wildlife sanctuaries, and one biosphere reserve area.

 The Nongkhyllem Wildlife Sanctuary was first created by the colonial British administration as 'Nongkhyllem Reserved Forest' in July 1909.
 The area was expanded by consequent notifications in 1913, 1933, and 1939.
-The eastern part of the reserve was converted into the 'Nongkhyllem Wildlife Sanctuary' in 1981 measuring 29 sq. km.
+The eastern part of the reserve was converted into the 'Nongkhyllem Wildlife Sanctuary' in 1981 measuring 29 km^{2}.
 The remaining part of the reserved forest was maintained as such.
 The latter consists of the Nongkhyllem Reserve Forest (9691 ha) and a portion of community-managed forest (2300 ha) which was acquired by the Meghalaya state government.

 Initially, the conservation efforts focused on mithun and clouded leopard.

 An Eco-Sensitive Zone was declared around the sanctuary by the India's Ministry of Forest, Environment and Climate Change in 2017.
 In 2021 it was rated the best protected areas in Northeast India out of 16, by a report on Management Effectiveness Evaluation (MEE) on national parks and wildlife sanctuaries in India.
 One of the reasons give was its continuity of a management plan since 2001 irrespective of the people posted there.
 The other reason was significant reduction in biotic interference due to community support.

 Geography

-The sanctuary comprises of several hills and valleys with numerous streams passing through them.
-The area ranges from 200 meters to 800 meters and the highest point is Mawkyndah with an altitude of 965 meters.